lukasmartinelli-alt/opencodereview/README.md

 - Location
 - Contact possibilities

+## Submit project

+The user chooses a repository from his GitHub account and describes what he expects from a review and in which form he would like the review.
+After that the platform takes over and constantly looks for reviewers that match the project profile.

 ## Mediating reviewers and projects

 The web application is only the mediator between the reviewer and the project.
 The review itself can happen anywhere (via GitHub issue, email or blog post).

-The only data about the review itself is provided via an URL to the review.
+The only data about the review itself is provided via an optional URL to the completed review.

 The platform tracks who reviewed what and provided which projects.